AutoTrader-MM/road-to-quant/README.md

 Study resources to become a quant

-what you will need for quantitative researcher:
+what you will need to learn to be a quantitative researcher:

 * Math:
   1.1 probability